ftao1/pdf-renamer/README.md

 ## Author

-ftao1
-ftao1
+[Your Name]
+[Your Email]
+[Your GitHub Profile]

 ---

-This `README.md` provides a comprehensive guide for users to understand and use the `pdf-renamer.py` script effectively.
-Let me know if you need further adjustments!
+This updated `README.md` now includes a section explaining how the script handles duplicate filenames on Windows, making it clear that the script is well-suited for organizing files like `statement(1).pdf`, `statement(2).pdf`, etc. Let me know if you need further adjustments!